 1 When Mordecai perceived all that was done, Mordecai rent his clothes and put on sackcloth with ashes, and went out into the midst of the city and cried with a loud and bitter cry, 2 And came even before the king's gate, for no one might enter into the king's gate clothed with sackcloth.
 3 And in every province wherever the king's commandment and his decree came, there was great mourning among the Jews, and fasting, weeping, and wailing.
 And many lay in sackcloth and ashes.

-4 So Esther's maids and her chamberlains came and told it to her.
+4 So Esther's attendants and her chamberlains came and told it to her.
 Then the queen was exceedingly grieved, and she sent clothing to clothe Mordecai and to take away his sackcloth from him, but he did not receive it.
 5 Then Esther called for Hatach, one of the king's chamberlains, whom he had appointed to attend upon her, and gave him a commandment to Mordecai, to know what it was and why it was.
 6 So Hatach went forth to Mordecai to the street of the city, which was before the king's gate.
-7 And Mordecai told him all that had happened to him and of the sum of the money that Haman had promised to pay to the king's treasuries for the Jews to destroy them.
-8 Also he gave him the copy of the writing of the decree that was given at Shushan to destroy them to show it to Esther, to declare it to her, and to charge her that she should go in to the king to make supplication to him and to make request before him for her people.
+7 And Mordecai told him all that had happened to him and of the sum of the money that Haman had promised to pay to the king's treasuries for the destruction of the Jews.
+8 Also he gave him the copy of the writing of the decree that was given at Shushan to destroy them to show it to Esther, to declare it to her, and to charge her that she should go before the king to make supplication to him and to make request before him for her people.

 13 Then Mordecai commanded to answer Esther, "Do not think to yourself that you shall escape in the king's house more than all the Jews.
 14 For if you altogether hold your peace at this time, then enlargement and deliverance will arise to the Jews from another place, but you and your father's house will be destroyed.
 And who knows whether you have come to the kingdom for such a time as this?"

 15 Then Esther told them to return Mordecai this answer: 16 "Go, assemble all the Jews who are present in Shushan and fast for me, and neither eat nor drink three days, night or day.
-I also and my maidens will fast likewise.
-And so I will go in to the king, which is not according to the law, and if I perish, I perish."
+I also and my attendants will fast likewise.
+And so I will go before the king, which is not according to the law, and if I perish, I perish."
 17 So Mordecai went his way and did according to all that Esther had commanded him.

 [v.17] - The Greek Septuagint contains extra text after verse 17 which contains a prayer from Mordecai and a prayer from Esther.
-You can read the text in this document.
+You can read the text in this article.